News

 What do you understand by a Unified Commerce Architecture – is it just a new word for omnichannel capability?

-Michael Scheibner: In fact, one of the goals of this architecture is to create consistent shopping experiences for customers.
-But not only across sales channels, but also within sales outlets.
-This includes more consistent and faster checkout experiences at staffed checkouts, self-checkouts and in the mobile sector, as well as, for example, the smooth collection of e-commerce orders.
-With this kind of architecture, retailers can also offer their customers more flexibility when it comes to payment by quickly and easily introducing new payment methods and processes.
+Michael Scheibner: One of the core objectives of this architecture is to deliver consistent shopping experiences for customers — not only across sales channels, but also within individual stores.
+This includes creating faster, more seamless checkout experiences at staffed registers, self-checkouts, and mobile points of sale, as well as enabling smooth and efficient e-commerce order pickup.
+With this kind of architecture in place, retailers can also offer greater flexibility in payments, allowing them to introduce new payment methods and processes quickly and with minimal complexity.

 But you are not just referring to checkout technology when you talk about this kind of architecture?